aimeehorwood/student-directory/README.md

 The student directory script allows you to manage the list of students enrolled at Villains Academy.

+<h3> Completed exercises: :point_down: 3</h3>

+* We're using the each() method to iterate over an array of students.
+How can you modify the program to print a number before the name of each student,     e.g. "1.
+Dr. Hannibal Lecter"?
+Hint: look into each_with_index()
+* Modify your program to only print the students whose name begins with a specific letter.
+* Modify your program to only print the students whose name is shorter than 12 characters.
+* Rewrite the each() method that prints all students using while or until control flow methods (Loops).
+* Our code only works with the student name and cohort.
+Add more information: hobbies, country of birth, height, etc.
+* Research how the method center() of the String class works.
+Use it in your code to make the output beautifully aligned.
+* In the input_students method the cohort value is hard-coded.
+How can you ask for both the name and the cohort?
+What if one of the values is empty?
+Can   you supply a default value?
+The input will be given to you as a string?
+How will you convert it to a symbol?
+What if the user makes a typo?
+* Once you complete the previous exercise, change the way the users are displayed: print them grouped by cohorts.
+To do this, you'll need to get a list   of all existing cohorts (the map() method may be useful but it's not the only option), iterate over it and only print the students from that cohort.
+* Right now if we have only one student, the user will see a message "Now we have 1 students", whereas it should be "Now we have 1 student".
+How can you fix it so that it uses the singular form when appropriate and plural form otherwise?
+* We've been using the chomp() method to get rid of the last return character.
+Find another method among those provided by the String class that could be used for the same purpose (although it will require passing some arguments).
+* Find all typos in that file and correct them.
+Use your experience, online documentation, etc. to find all the mistakes.
+Run the script in the terminal from time to time to make sure it works as it should.
+Google the errors Ruby gives you, think about what they could mean, try different things but don't look the answer up :)
+* What happens if the user doesn't enter any students?
+It will try to print an empty list.
+How can you use an if statement (Control Flow) to only print the list if there is at least one student in there?
+ *

+ *
+ */

 ## How to use

 ```shell